Arangieskop Hiking Trail, Robertson

 With a maximum altitude of about 1696 m, Arangieskop qualifies to be classified as a high altitude mountain peak.
 While not the highest peak in South Africa, nor even in the Western Cape, it has still earned the reputation of being the ‘Mount Kilimanjaro’ or sometimes even the ‘Mount Everest’ of the Western Cape.
 I have not climbed either of these two peaks so I am not in a position to say whether that description is accurate or not.

 Blog Post Updated

 We first hiked Arangieskop on 11 & 12 August 2017.
-We hiked it again on 3/4 March 2018 and most recently on 21 & 22 March 2019.
+We hiked it again on 3 & 4 March 2018 and most recently on 21 & 22 March 2019.
 We have included a few new photos as the weather was much better the second time and brilliant the third time around.
-We were also a large group of 11 on the second hike, and 5 on the third occasion, instead of 3 the first time around.
+We were a large group of 11 on the second hike, and 5 on the third occasion, instead of 3 the first time around.

 The only difference that we noticed during the second hike was that the condition of the trail had deteriorated on Day 2.
-A large section of the path once you enter the forest section is overgrown which made life a little bit more difficult to follow the path and negotiate your way through it.
+A large section of the path once you enter the forest section was overgrown which made life a little bit more difficult to follow the path and negotiate your way through it.
 Thankfully during the third hike in March 2019, much of the trail had been cut back and remarked.
 Thanks to the Langeberg Municipality for doing that much needed trail maintenance.
 There was however, one section just before the last river crossing where the trail was narrow, overgrown and there was a large degree of soil erosion, causing certain parts of the trail to be quite dangerous.
 We urge all hikers to be extremely vigilant, especially if there has been any rainfall (even slight) prior to their hike, as that section can become wet and slippery.

 How to book: